iotcloud/reu/ReadMe.rst

 IoTCloud2 - REU
 ======================================================================

-This repository contains test code from my work with Supun Kamburugamuva on integrating the TurtleBot with IoTCloud2 and Storm.
+This repository contains test code from Leif Christiansen's work with Supun Kamburugamuva on integrating the TurtleBot with IoTCloud2 and Storm.

 Team
 ----------------------------------------------------------------------